-The supply chain industry is one that’s constantly in a state of flux, with nothing ever seeming to stay the same for very long.
-Globalisation, ever-changing customer needs and other market forces serve to maintain a state of liquidity, requiring companies to frequently re-evaluate strategies and business models.
+The supply chain industry is constantly in a state of flux, with nothing ever seeming to stay the same for very long.
+Globalisation, ever-changing customer needs, and other market forces serve to maintain a state of liquidity, requiring companies to re-evaluate strategies and business models on a regular basis.

 Perhaps for that reason, companies that outsource logistics and other activities, sometimes recognize the need to bring competencies back in-house.
 That’s no bad thing of course, provided the reasoning behind the decision is sound and the consequences thoroughly evaluated.